Audacy: Embed Player Redesign

 I began by examining embed players from leading audio platforms including Spotify, Apple, and Omny to identify industry best practices and potential opportunities for differentiation.
 This research provided valuable context for approaching our specific challenges.

-Examples of what the previous designs looked like as well as some designs found during competitor analysis
+Examples of some designs found during competitor analysis

 Stakeholder Collaboration